 A water distribution system is an important aspect of a water supply network.
 These feature components that can transport water from wells or one centralized treatment plant to consumers.
 This is done to ensure an adequate supply of water is delivered to commercial, industrial, and residential sites, as well as to firefighters.

-There are a number of different types of water installation systems, including gridiron systems, ring systems, radial systems, and dead-end systems.
-Let’s look at these four examples of water installation, their uses, and their pros and cons.
+There are several common types of water installation systems used by utilities today, including gridiron systems, ring systems, radial systems, and dead-end systems.
+Below, we break down these four examples of water installation, their typical utility use cases, and the key advantages and limitations of each.

 A gridiron water distribution system consists of one primary pipe that runs right through the center of the entire system and features branches and laterals running in a grid pattern.
 Because the branches, laterals, and mains are interconnected, the dead ends are all laminated and the water reaches different locations via various routes.
 The lack of dead ends means there is less chance of any recontamination.